Image via Pixabay

 “If it’s a modest violation, we’ll work with people to repair that and make sure that they meet the standards, but obviously people who willfully violate what those new standards will be are going to be in danger of losing their license and losing their livelihood,” Morelle said.

 Rather than look at the store’s trials and tribulations as precisely what they are, property crimes with potential ramifications toward violent crimes–which is precisely what they are–Morelle is ready to blame the gun stores.
 This is a law enforcement issue, not a legislative one.
 Not that Morelle nor any of his cohorts in Congress understand the difference.

-What they’re going to do, should this pass, is create a burden on gun stores, most of whom are small operations with a limited number of employees and a narrow profit margin.
-Many who have never been targetted by burglars may find themselves deprived of their livelihoods due to Morelle’s bill.
+What they’re going to do, should this pass, is create a burden on gun stores, most of which are small operations with a limited number of employees and a narrow profit margin.
+Many who have never been targeted by burglars may find themselves deprived of their livelihoods due to Morelle’s bill.